 Doctor of Osteopathic Medicine

-The Doctor of Osteopathic Medicine degree program is focused on improving the physician workforce in the Eastern region of Texas.
+The Doctor of Osteopathic Medicine degree program is focused on improving the physician workforce in the Eastern region of Texas and throughout the nation.
 The Sam Houston State University College of Osteopathic Medicine (SHSU-COM) emphasizes primary care and other needed specialties to develop culturally aware and compassionate physicians who follow the principles of osteopathic medicine.

 The D.O. program follows a vertically and horizontally integrated, biomedical sciences and clinical, systems-based curriculum.
 The program utilizes multiple teaching modalities such as lecture, small group, case-based learning, clinical practice, simulation, and active learning to promote deep and complete mastery of the concepts.
 Research, ethics, statistics, and osteopathic principles and practices are embedded within all realms of clinical and pre-clinical education.
 The clinical years are spent in community-based settings at community hospitals, rural and critical access hospitals, and clinics that provide care to underserved populations, including community mental health services and federally qualified health centers (FQHCs).
 Providing educational experiences in these facilities demonstrate the importance of caring for Texas populations in need of physicians.
 Students complete this program as lifelong learners prepared with the knowledge and skills needed to be successful in residency and practice.